Mehmetkarabulut1/Cod-exercise/README.md

-# Cod-exercise
+# Code-exercise
-this file contains some of my practice code
+This file contains some of my practice code